jaswingumpella/codevision/docs/test-repositories.md

 - [ ] PCI/PII tab hides ignored findings when the toggle is enabled.
 - [ ] CSV/PDF exports match the table filters applied in the UI.
 - [ ] Export endpoints respond with HTTP 200 and properly set `Content-Disposition`.
+- [ ] Diagrams tab lists Class/Component/Use Case/ERD/DB Schema/Sequence diagrams for the analyzed project.
+Class diagrams should include arrows (either from the call graph or via the fallback Controller→Service→Repository heuristic) and Component cards should show representative class names.
+- [ ] Sequence tab shows one entry per endpoint; toggling “Show codeviz2 externals” swaps between the internal-only and full flows, and the HTTP method + path label updates accordingly.
+- [ ] Responsive layout: shrink the browser to ~1024px and confirm the analyzer form stacks above the diagrams tab without horizontal scrolling.
+SVG panes should scroll inside their cards instead of pushing the page.

 Record findings (especially false positives or performance anomalies) so the rule set in `security.scan` can be tuned per environment.